 System restore is just like a piece of cake for AOMEI Backupper-a backup and restore software.
 If the current system can run normally, we can carry out the operations by directly launch this software in Windows.
 But during the operation of system restore, this software will remind you of completing the operations under the Restart Mode.
 At this time, it is necessary to restart computer, and then just follow the software prompts to realize system restore.
-If the operating system can not boot, it is required to run AOMEI Backupper from the disc.
-First, we need to burn AOMEI Backupper to a CD disc.
+If the operating system cannot boot, You can boot your computer using AOMEI bootable media created with AOMEI Backupper or using AOMEI PXE feature from another working computer within the same network.
 For detailed tutorial, you can refer to the article, "System restore via bootable CD".

-Here come the steps of system restore with AOMEI Backupper.
+Here come the steps of Windows system restore with AOMEI Backupper.

 Step 1: select a backup task, there are two methods.

 Method 1: you can click the "Restore" option of a corresponding backup under the "Home" tab.

 Method 2: click the "restore" option, and then all the backup tasks will be listed.
 As for system restore, you should tick the box of "System Recovery" at first.
 After selecting a backup task, click "Next".
 (You can also browse a path to select an image file by clicking the "Path" button.)